openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.md

 * Using OpenVINO native APIs (Python and C++) with custom pipeline code.

 In both cases, OpenVINO runtime and tools are used, the difference is mostly in the preferred API and the final solution's footprint.
 Native APIs enable the use of generative models in C++ applications, ensure minimal runtime dependencies, and minimize application footprint.
-The Native APIs approach requires the implementation of glue code (generation loop, text tokenization, or scheduler functions), which is hidden as internal implementation details within Hugging Face libraries.
+The Native APIs approach requires the implementation of glue code (generation loop, text tokenization, or scheduler functions), which is hidden within Hugging Face libraries for a better developer experience.

 It is recommended to start with Hugging Face frameworks.
 Experiment with different models and scenarios to find your fit, and then consider converting to OpenVINO native APIs based on your specific requirements.